-A thick, balanced, sweet-tart, 3-year aged balsamic vinegar that is beautiful on drizzled over everything from cheeses, bruschetta, fruit, risotto, pizza (staff favorite), and meats.
+Our thick, balanced, sweet-tart, 3-year aged balsamic vinegar in 200ml bottles is beautiful on drizzled over everything from cheeses, bruschetta, fruit, risotto, pizza (staff favorite), and meats.
 This balsamic is extremely pairing friendly and versatile!
 Of course, it's also wonderful as a classic pairing with any of our olive oils for dipping bread.

 This balsamic vinegar goes through a process of aging in a series of wooden barrels called a batteria, which decrease in size.
 Each year, 20% of the product evaporates from each barrel, making the product increasingly dense.
 Once a year, some balsamic from the smallest barrel is bottled.
 This barrel is then topped off with balsamic from the second-smallest barrel, the second-smallest is filled with balsamic from the third, etc. In this way, the balsamic spends one year in each barrel, and mixes with the balsamic that lingers from the year before.
 The careful addition of aged wine vinegar at the final stage allows it to take on a stronger acidic flavor, while keeping its density high.